Timeline: Protests against Saleh rule in Yemen

-Below is a timeline of events since protests against Saleh's 33-year rule began in January this year:
+Below is a timeline of events since protests against President Ali Abdullah Saleh's 33-year rule began early this year:

-Jan 29 - Yemen's ruling party calls for dialogue with the opposition in a bid to stem anti-government protests.

 Feb 3 - A day of anti-government protests brings more than 20,000 people onto the streets in Sanaa.